Purple-Iverson/Documentation/Sprint 2/Requirements Analysis Document/Technical Requirements.md

   * This can be done by either a thumbs up icon (like) or thumbs down icon (dislike) and a comment text box

-* Track user activity on a system
-  * A user will be able to track the number of times they viewed, imported, exported, and created a question
-  * These will be recorded as a record in the database